Committees drive our core functions

 Purpose of Committees

-- Market Committees ensure the efficient operation of Australia's OTC markets by managing their conventions, practices and documentation.
-For more detail on how they operate, view the Market Committee Rules.
+Market Committees ensure the efficient operation of Australia's OTC markets by managing their conventions, practices and documentation.
+For more detail on how they operate, view the Market Committee Guidelines.

 Market Committees are elected by market participants every two years.
 Membership of policy and operations committees is open to AFMA Financial Markets Members who can contribute to the work of the committees.
 Partner Members may be invited to join policy committees if they have particular expertise in the issues being considered.